Top Ten Sci-Fi Ground Vehicles

 Four: Spectrum Patrol Car

-The Spectrum Patrol Car is a fictional station wagon that also appears in one of Gerry Anderson’s science-fiction television series, this time Captain Scarlet and the Mysterons from 1967.
+The Spectrum Patrol Car is a fictional station wagon that also appears in one of Gerry Anderson's science-fiction television series, this time Captain Scarlet and the Mysterons from 1967.
 The car can only be opened by Spectrum personnel and can seat up to four people.
-It was created as a scale model, designed by Mike Trim.
-He is most famous for the cover of Jeff Wayne’s The War of the Worlds, which depicts a Martian tripod blasting the heroic Thunder Child.
-Before this, he did the bulk of the design work on the fabulous futuristic vehicles, buildings, and look of the Andersons’ imaginative TV series.
+Like FAB 1, it was created as a scale model, designed by Mike Trim.
+He did the bulk of the design work on the fabulous futuristic vehicles, buildings, and look of the Andersons' various imaginative TV series, but he is most famous for the cover of Jeff Wayne's The War of the Worlds, which depicts a Martian tripod blasting the heroic Thunder Child.

 The Spectrum Patrol Car is a vision of the future unmistakably from the 1960s.
-This era was the heyday of the station wagon, and why wouldn’t the designers of that time believe this type of car would power down the road into the future.
-The names of station wagons were designed to evoke the open road, such as the Pontiac Safari, and Chevrolet Nomad.
+This era was the heyday of the station wagon, and why wouldn't the designers of that time believe this type of car would power down the road into the future.
 This design takes that 60s classic and makes it fit for the future, and the battle against the Mysterons.

 The Landmaster is a unique 12-wheeled amphibious articulated vehicle constructed at Jeffries Automotive for the 1977 science fiction film Damnation Alley.
 The Landmaster features a fully functional, custom-built "tri-star" wheel arrangement, which helps it crawl over boulders.
 All 12 wheels are driven, but only 8 are normally in contact with the road surface at any one time.
 This is a design that could actually be used in broken terrain, or at least it looks like it could.
 The Landmaster turns by bending the middle section with hydraulic rams, similar to large construction equipment.
 Its bodywork is chunky steel plating, which results in a weight of 10 tons and such a robust design it can survive a 25-foot jump, which it did during testing with no damage.